febrenos/DataBase/README.md

 Is usege for admnistrate informantions, is where informations are stored

 #### KINDS
-for each situations kinds use one this but you can merge
+for each situations kinds use one this(dml,ddl...) but you can merge

 ##### More used
 - DDL Data Definition Language